immcantation/shazam/docs/topics/collapseClones.md

 Details
 -------------------

-`collapseByClone` identifies the consensus sequence of each clonal group and appends a column to the input `data.frame` containing the clonal consensus for each sequence.
+`collapseClones` identifies the consensus sequence of each clonal group and appends a column to the input `data.frame` containing the clonal consensus for each sequence.